Final Programme

 17.30-18.30 Session 3: Facilitating the Quality of Life – Multilevel Perspective

-Panelists: Dr Sabrina Vaccaro, Prof. Huban Atila, Daniel Egido
+Panelists: Dr Sabrina Vaccaro, Dr Huban Atilla, Daniel Egido

-17.30-17.50 Unmet needs of aniridia patients in the everyday clinical practice – Prof. Huban Atila
+17.30-17.50 Unmet needs of aniridia patients in the everyday clinical practice – Dr Huban Atilla

 18.10-18.30 Panel discussion: How to improve?

-Panelists: Dr Sabrina Vaccaro, Prof. Huban Atila, Daniel Egido, James Buller, Prof. Christina Grupcheva
+Dr. Sabrina Vaccaro, Dr. Huban Atila, Daniel Egido, James Buller, Katherine Atkinson, Prof. Christin Grupcheva

 18.30 Closure of DAY ONE